 Increasing the amount of data reduction improved the performance of the proposed algorithms.
 Like the second experiment, increasing the amount of reduction improved the performance of the parallel algorithms.
-With higher degrees of data reduction, aggregation trees became increasingly smaller and fewer leaves were exchanged between nodes.
+With higher degrees of data reduction, aggregation trees became increasingly smaller with fewer leaves to exchange between nodes.

-4.7 Summary
+4.7.
+Summary

 The empirical observations confirm that dataset partitioning, result placement, data reduction effected by the aggregation, and the number of processing nodes affect the proposed algorithms in different ways.
-SAT and SM, as seen in Figures 13, 14, and 15, were affected most by the number of processing nodes.
-Figure 16 shows that SM, SAT, PM and TDM+C were significantly affected by low data reduction while TDM was the least affected.
-Also, Figures 13, 14, and 15 show that TDM has the best performance under all situations, but only if distributed result placement is desired.
-On the other hand, PM has centralized result placement but scales well only when data reduction is high, as seen in Figure 14.
+SAT and SM, as seen in Figures 9, 10, and 11, were affected most by the number of processing nodes.
+Figure 12 shows that SM, SAT, PM and TDM+C were significantly affected by low data reduction while TDM was the least affected.
+Also, Figures 9, 10, and 11 show that TDM has the best performance under all situations, but only if distributed result placement is desired.
+On the other hand, PM has centralized result placement but scales well only when data reduction is high, as seen in Figure 10.
 TDM+C also provides centralized result placement but does not scale-up better than PM unless there is low reduction and the number of processing nodes is large.
 Lastly, dataset partitioning only affected the TDM variants, and even then, not substantially.